 - Can tell various objects and their use.

 - Knows to read age-appropriate books and/or materials.

 8- to 9-year-olds

-- can tell the names of months and days of week, in order
+- Can tell the names of months and days of the week, in order.

 Cognitive issues: Difficulties in school

 As children vary in physical growth they develop at different rates intellectually as well.
-Consult your pediatrician if your child has difficulty in certain subjects and his or her general cognitive development or language development milestones seem de...
+Consult your paediatrician if your child has difficulty in certain subjects and his or her general cognitive development or language development milestones seem different than normal.

 All possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; however Onlymyhealth.com does not take any liability for the same.
 Using any information provided by the website is solely at the viewers’ discretion.
 In case of any medical exigencies/ persistent health issues, we advise you to seek a qualified medical practitioner before putting to use any advice/tips given by our team or any third party in form of answers/comments on the above mentioned website.